A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 There are two types of grips in a kayak paddle-

-- Palm grip– Palm grip kayak paddles have bent shafts and are designed for paddling in only one direction.
-In spite of being triangle-shaped, this grip is arched to feel comfortable only from one side of the paddle.
+• Palm grip– Palm-grip kayak paddles have bent shafts and are designed for paddling in only one direction.
+Despite being triangle-shaped, this grip is arched to feel comfortable only from one side of the paddle.

-- T-Grip– In order to give a paddler the greatest amount of control over their stroke, the “T”-grip was created.
+• T-Grip– To give a paddler the greatest amount of control over their stroke, the “T”-grip was created.
 With a T-shaped paddle, you have plenty of leverage for paddling strokes like prying or kayaking.

 2. Throat

 In a kayak paddle, the throat is where the blade meets the shaft.
-This is a section of the shaft at the exact point when the shaft widens into the paddle’s blade.
+This is a section of the shaft at the exact point where the shaft widens into the paddle’s blade.

 3. Shoulder